 Write "yes" on the following text-area to display the CTA section

 Cybersecurity will, without a doubt, be one of the most influential areas of technology in 2019.
-But if you’re in the world of recruitment, it could be both your meal ticket and your ruin, simultaneously growing and killing your business.
+But if you’re in the staffing world, it could be both your meal ticket and your ruin, simultaneously growing and killing your business.

 But there’s a silver lining: there’s big business to be made in the cyber security.